LightAndLight/plated-talk/slides/recursion-and-stuff.md

 ```

 <div class="notes">
-To demonstrate this, we'll use arithmetic expressions consisting of integers,
+* Demonstrate this with running example of arithmetic expressions
-variables, and addition
+* integers, variables, and addition

-We'll define three functions which illustrate some common operations you might
-do on recursive data structures
+* Define three functions, some common operations you might do on recursive data structures
 </div>

 ##